-The Baby Room to Breathe campaign continued during FY 2013 with the goal of educating parents and caregivers on ways to lower the risk of infants dying in their sleep.
-CCL also offers a parent instructional video in English and Spanish on safer infant sleep located on the DFPS YouTube channel (http://www.youtube.com/user/TexasDFPS) and the campaign websites, BabyRoomToBreathe.org and BebeEspacioParaRespirar.org.
+The Baby Room to Breathe campaign continued in FY 2014 with the goal of educating parents and caregivers on ways to lower the risk of infants dying in their sleep.
+The campaign offers a parent instructional video in English and Spanish on safer infant sleep.
+You can find it on the DFPS YouTube channel (http://www.youtube.com/user/TexasDFPS) and the campaign websites, BabyRoomToBreathe.org and BebeEspacioParaRespirar.org.

 Watch Kids Around Water

-"Watch Kids Around Water" the water safety campaign, sponsored by the CCL and the Prevention and Early Intervention programs, continued in FY 2013.
-Press releases were issued before the 2013 Memorial Day and July 4th holiday weekends to call attention to the issue of child drowning deaths.
-WatchKidsAroundWater.org provides water safety tips, drowning statistics, and a "Lifeguard 101" teaching tool.
-The goal is to educate and motivate parents and other adults to "be a lifeguard" for kids.
+The 83rd Texas Legislature designated April as Water Safety Month.
+DFPS issued news releases in April 2014, and before the Memorial Day, Independence Day, and Labor Day holiday weekends to call attention to the issue of child drowning deaths.
+DFPS also release a public service announcement before the 4th of July, which is available on the DFPS You Tube Channel.
+WatchKidsAroundWater.org provides water safety tips, drowning statistics, and a “Lifeguard 101” teaching tool.
+The goal is to educate and motivate parents and other adults to “be a lifeguard” for kids.

-The CCL program is responsible for protecting the health, safety, and well-being of children (birth through 17 years of age) who attend daycare or reside in residential childcare operations.
-Through a process mandated by Chapters 42 and 43 of the Human Resources Code, CCL develops administrative rules and minimum standards for daycare operations, child-placing agencies, and residential childcare operations.
-CCL also develops policies and procedures for CCL staff to follow when conducting regulatory activities, which include:
+According to Chapters 42 and 43 of the Human Resources Code, CCL develops administrative rules and minimum standards for daycare operations, child-placing agencies, and residential child-care operations.
+CCL also develops policies and procedures for CCL staff to follow when conducting regulatory activities.
+These include:

 - Investigating complaints alleging violations of licensing laws, rules, or minimum standards.

-- Investigating reports of abuse, neglect or exploitation of children in care.
+- Investigating reports of abuse or neglect of children in care.

-- Ensuring criminal background checks and DFPS abuse and neglect Central Registry checks are conducted as required on childcare personnel, and anyone 14 years or older who will regularly be present at an operation while children are in care.
+- Ensuring criminal background checks and DFPS abuse and neglect Central Registry checks are run as required on child care personnel, and anyone 14 years or older who is regularly present while children are in care.

-- Providing consultation, technical assistance, and training to potential and existing childcare providers on how to comply with minimum standards.
+- Consulting, training, and giving technical assistance to child-care providers and potential providers on how to comply with minimum standards.

-CCL also helps parents and others make informed decisions when choosing child care or making residential placements by giving them information about the types of child care available, the locations of childcare operations in Texas, and the results of licensing inspections and investigations.
+CCL also helps parents and others make informed decisions when choosing child care or making residential placements by giving them information about the types of care available, where it is available, and the results of licensing inspections and investigations.

 Who We Regulate

-CCL regulates four basic categories of childcare operations: licensed operations (day care and 24-hour residential child care), registered childcare homes, listed family homes, and operations with a compliance certificate.
+CCL regulates four basic categories of child-care operations.
+They are licensed operations (daycare and 24-hour residential child care), registered child-care homes, listed family homes, and operations with a compliance certificate.

 All licensed operations have specific minimum standards to follow and are routinely monitored and inspected by CCL.
 The applicant must complete a pre-application overview or orientation on regulation and be cleared by background checks.
 CCL issues a license only after it completes an on-site inspection to ensure the applicant is meeting licensing standards.
 CCL inspects licensed operations at least annually or more often if there are reports of alleged child abuse or neglect or violations of licensing statute, administrative rules, or minimum standards.
 Licensed operations include both day care and 24-hour residential child care.

-- Licensed childcare homes (also known as group daycare homes) provide care in the caregiver's residence for 7-12 children under 14 years old for less than 24 hours a day, but at least two hours a day, three or more days a week.
+- Licensed child-care homes (also known as group daycare homes) provide daycare in the caregiver’s home for 7-12 children under 14 years old for less than 24 hours a day, but at least two hours a day, three or more days a week.

-- Childcare centers (also known as daycare centers) are any operation, which cares for 13 or more children under 14 years old for less than 24 hours, but at least two hours a day, three or more days a week.
+- Child-care centers (also known as daycare centers) are any operation that cares for 13 or more children under 14 years old for less than 24 hours, but at least two hours a day, three or more days a week.

-- Before and after-school programs provide care before or after the customary school day and during school holidays for at least two hours a day, three days a week, to children who attend pre-kindergarten through grade six.
+- Before and after-school programs provide care before or after the normal school day and during school holidays for at least two hours a day, three days a week, to children who attend prekindergarten through grade six.

-- School-age programs provide care and supervision, along with recreational or skills instruction or training, before or after the customary school day for at least two hours a day, three or more days a week, to children attending pre-kindergarten through grade six.
-A school- age program may also operate during school holidays, the summer period, or any other time when school is not in session.
+- School-age programs provide supervision and recreational-skills instruction or skills training before or after the customary school day for at least two hours a day, three or more days a week, to children attending pre-kindergarten through grade six.
+A school-age program may also operate during school holidays or any other time when school is not in session.

 24-Hour Residential Child care